CathalButler/nuton/README.md

     applications but wasn't feasible as different Linux distributions don't all have `.desktop` shortcuts in that locations.

-   * Another approach that was looked into was hoping that an environment path was declared for the application so by just entering the applications name in a terminal it would lunch, again this was not feasible as not all Linux systems would have the paths set up for all applications.
+   * Another approach that was looked into was hoping that an environment path was declared for the application so by just entering the applications name in a terminal it would launch, again this was not feasible as not all Linux systems would have the paths set up for all applications.

    * The method that was implemented but could be improved on was to check on both operating systems that the application was developed on where the application binary file was located, which in our luck were the same directory `/usr/bin/`.
-   After discovering this the `application_location.txt` file was populated with the name and directory location of the binary where python could now make a subprocess call to lunch that application when a user requested an application to be opened.
+   After discovering this the `application_location.txt` file was populated with the name and directory location of the binary where python could now make a subprocess call to launch that application when a user requested an application to be opened.
 The only downside is that the file needs to be manually updated so, for now, the most popular applications you may find on an OS were added to the file to allow the user open them when they command the bot.
         - Support applications to open subject to work if installed & a list of websites that can be opened.